Child CustodyUtah

 Quick Answer

-When another parent's child is left in your home indefinitely, you have no automatic legal custody or financial obligation under Utah law — but you lack authority to make medical, educational, or legal decisions without a formal arrangement.
-Pursuing temporary guardianship or a written authorization from the parent or DCFS protects both you and the child.
+When another parent's child is left in your home indefinitely, you have no automatic legal custody or financial obligation under Utah law.
+However, without a formal guardianship or temporary custody order, you lack authority to make medical, educational, or legal decisions for the child.
+Filing for temporary guardianship through Utah courts protects both you and the child.

 Does Caring for Someone Else's Child Make You Legally Responsible?